Note

 1. The Customer may terminate the Contract at any time on the provision of written notice to Workable.
 Customers, that have not received a Workable Quote (“Self Service Customers”) may terminate the Provision of the Services at any time by cancelling their subscription on the Website.

-1. In case of an early termination in accordance with clause 7.1 (i) Customer will not be entitled to a refund of any pre-paid Fees and (ii) if the Customer has not already paid the full amount of the Fees for the agreed Subscription Term, any such amount is non-cancelable, and outstanding Fees will become immediately due and payable.
+1. In case of an early termination in accordance with clause 7.1, unless otherwise agreed in the Workable Quote, (i) Customer will not be entitled to a refund of any pre-paid Fees and (ii) if the Customer has not already paid the full amount of the Fees for the agreed Subscription Term, any such amount is non-cancelable, and outstanding Fees will become immediately due and payable.

 2. The Storage Service shall continue after the date of termination of the Services until the Customer notifies Workable in writing that all data of the Customer is to be erased.
 Workable may terminate the Storage Services at any time after the termination of the Contract, but not earlier than 90 days after the termination of Services, and as required for compliance with applicable law.